isabella232/dynamic-media-classic.en-1/help/quick-start-video.md

 Upload and generate adaptive video sets using one of the following two scenarios:

 * **Upload pre-encoded videos**
-If your videos were already encoded outside Dynamic Media Classic, click **Upload** on the Global Navigation bar to browse and upload MP4 video files directly to Scene7 Publishing System.
+If your videos were already encoded outside Dynamic Media Classic, click **Upload** on the Global Navigation bar to browse and upload MP4 video files directly to Dynamic Media Classic.
 Then, click **Build > Adaptive Video Sets**.
 Browse to your video files.
 Drag-and-drop the video files you want into the Adaptive Video Set table, and then save the set.
 * **Upload master source videos**
-If your videos are not encoded, click **Upload** on the Global Navigation bar to upload master video source files (non-MP4) and have Scene7 Publishing System encode them to MP4 files for you.
+If your videos are not encoded, click **Upload** on the Global Navigation bar to upload master video source files (non-MP4) and have Dynamic Media Classic encode them to MP4 files for you.
 In the Upload Job Options dialog box, under EVideo Options, select **Adaptive Video**.

   This preferred option lets you create an Adaptive Video Set that automatically applies the correct encoding preset to the video, whether it is 16:9 or 4:3, to match the dimensions of the video you uploaded.
 When you submit your upload job, an Adaptive Video Set is automatically created for you which includes three video encodes in the correct aspect ratio.